 Files in modules

-file resource.
-You can also access module files with the
+Alternately, you can access module files with the

-<MODULE NAME>/<FILE NAME> reference and returns the content of the requested file from the module's
+<MODULE NAME>/<FILE NAME>to the function, which will return the content of the requested file from the module's

-puppet apply; in either case they retrieve the correct file from a module.
+puppet apply; in either case they retrieve the file from a module.

 Templates in modules

-file resource or as the value of a variable.
+file resource or as a variable value.
+Templates

 Every Puppet user should expect to write at least some of their own modules.
-Modules must have a specific directory structure and include correctly formatted metadata.
-The Puppet Development Kit provides tools for writing, validating, and testing modules.
+You must give your modules a specific directory structure and include correctly formatted metadata.
+Puppet Development Kit (PDK) provides tools for writing, validating, and testing modules.

-puppet module generatecommand is deprecated and will be removed in a future
+module generate command is deprecated and will be removed in a future